 Other pertinent information regarding the ACT River Basin development is in operation and maintenance manuals and emergency action plans for each project.
-Historical, definite project reports and design memoranda also have useful information.
+Historical, definite project reports and design memoranda also have useful information

 1-04.
 Project Owner.
-The Carters Project is a federally owned project entrusted to the Corps, South Atlantic Division (SAD), Mobile District.
+The Carters Project is a federally owned project entrusted to the U.S. Army Corps of Engineers (herein referred to as USACE or Corps), South Atlantic Division (SAD), Mobile District.